-Mosque, Dargah vandalised in northeast Delhi during violence, claim locals
+Mosque, dargah vandalised in northeast Delhi during violence, claim locals

-A mosque and a dargah were vandalised before being set afire during the communal violence in northeast Delhi, locals claimed on Wednesday.
+A mosque and a dargah were vandalized before being set afire during the communal violence in northeast Delhi, locals claimed.
 The mosque is situated at Ashok Nagar area in northeast Delhi, while the dargah is located in Chand Bagh.

 He said the mosque was very old and construction work was going on there.
 There were a few Muslim families who lived there but now they have left the area, he added.
 Sajjad Ibrahim from Chand Bagh expressed anguish over the vandalism of the dargah.

 "Chand Peer Baba is worshipped more among Hindus who flock here on Thursday night.
 Seeing the shrine in such a condition is very hurtful.
-Did any Hindu shrine get vandalised this way?
-Those who vandalised the dargah forgot the legacy of the saint who blesses and fulfills wishes of both communities," he said.
+Did any Hindu shrine get vandalized this way?
+Those who vandalized the dargah forgot the legacy of the saint who blesses and fulfills wishes of both communities," he said.
 Opposite Chand Bagh is Bhajanpura.
-According to residents, Chand Bagh has 70 per cent Muslim population, while Bhajanpura has 80 per cent Hindus.
+According to residents, Chand Bagh has 70 percent Muslim population, while Bhajanpura has 80 percent Hindus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)